 Hedges states, as plainly as can be, how this happened right in front of all of us, “But the capture of political and economic power by the corporate elites, along with the redirecting of all institutions toward the further consolidation of their power and wealth, has broken the social bonds that held the American society together.”

-The American Dream was brutally assassinated right out in the open.
-If we treat the US as a crime scene, we can look around at the current situation and deduce previous causes.
+The American Dream was brutally assassinated in the open.
+If we treat the United States as a crime scene, we can look around at the current situation and deduce previous causes.
 But, what is the current situation exactly?
-Well I only need to tell you about two factors to illuminate how ghastly our present reality is: Opioids & Suicide.
+Well, I only need to tell you about two factors to illuminate how ghastly our present reality is: Opioids and Suicide.

-Suicide rates are through the roof in the US, including more military members committing suicide than dying in combat.
-Yes, you read that correctly, so I’ll say it again for people in the back: More military members are taking their lives than dying in the “fight against terror.”
+Suicide rates are through the roof in the United States, including more military members committing suicide than dying in combat.
+Yes, more military members are taking their lives than dying in the “fight against terror.”

-To put that into perspective the NYT writes, “More than 45,000 veterans and active-duty service members have killed themselves in the past six years.
-That is more than 20 deaths a day — in other words, more suicides each year than the total American military deaths in Afghanistan and Iraq.”
+To put that into perspective, the NYT writes, “More than 45,000 veterans and active-duty service members have killed themselves in the past six years.
+That is more than 20 deaths per day — in other words, more suicides each year than the total American military deaths in Afghanistan and Iraq.”

-“Ok, but those are people in high stress environments with bullets, explosions, and death all around.
-Surely that isn’t happening to regular people right?,” questions the reader.
+“Ok, but those are people in high-stress environments with bullets, explosions, and death all around.
+Surely that isn’t happening to regular people right?” readers might ask.

-Actually, suicide is climbing the ranks of causes of death to Americans, especially young people, with a 31% increase in overall suicide deaths from 2000-2016.
-The American Psychological Association says, “suicide was the 10th-leading cause of death in the United States in 2016.
+Actually, suicide is climbing the ranks of causes of death to Americans, especially young people, with a 31% increase in overall suicide deaths from 2000 to 2016.
+The American Psychological Association reported that “suicide was the 10th-leading cause of death in the United States in 2016.
 It was the second-leading cause of death among people ages 10 to 34 and the fourth-leading cause among people ages 35 to 54.”

-The distribution is NOT equal, and you cannot chalk these deaths up to - well they just had something wrong in the head.
-“More than half of people who died by suicide did not have a known mental health condition,” says the CDC.
-There was a 51% increase in suicides among girls and women between 2000 and 2016.
+The distribution is NOT equal, and you cannot chalk these deaths up to psychological issues.
+“More than half of people who died by suicide did not have a known mental health condition,” says the CDC. suicides among girls and women increased by 51 percent between 2000 and 2016.
 The graph below shows that suicide rates increased in almost every state!

-This trend seems like it is only going to continue with the reality of the climate emergency humanity faces in the coming decades.
-With sea levels rising faster and higher than previously thought, including a number of major cities being partly underwater by 2050, and along with the promise of tens of millions of people becoming climate refugees - the future looks quite grim without a complete overhaul of society’s priorities.
-Stanford researchers found that, “as global temperatures rise, climate change’s impacts on mental health are becoming increasingly evident.
-Recent research has linked elevated temperatures to an increase in violence, stress and decreased cognitive function leading to impacts such as reduced test scores, lowered worker productivity and impaired decision-making.”
+This trend seems like it is only going to continue with the reality of the climate emergency that humanity faces in the coming decades.
+With sea levels rising faster and higher than previously thought, including the threat of a number of major cities being partly underwater by 2050, and along with the promise of tens of millions of people becoming climate refugees - the future looks quite grim without a complete overhaul of society’s priorities.
+Stanford researchers found that “as global temperatures rise, climate change’s impacts on mental health are becoming increasingly evident.
+Recent research has linked elevated temperatures to an increase in violence, stress, and decreased cognitive function leading to impacts such as reduced test scores, lowered worker productivity, and impaired decision-making.”

 Four Horsemen of the Financial Misuse Apocalypse

-As with any complex problem it is not one simple reason of how we got to this point, but I believe Dr. Martin Luther King summed it up in one pithy statement: “The problem is that we all to often have socialism for the rich and rugged free enterprise capitalism for the poor.
+As with any complex problem, it is not one simple reason of how we got to this point, but I believe Dr. Martin Luther King summed it up in one pithy statement: “The problem is that we all too often have socialism for the rich and rugged free enterprise capitalism for the poor.
 That’s the problem.”

 The “essence” of the individual being unleashed through greed and a passion for unlimited growth is but another reason.
-Our dominant economic system of corrupt & crony capitalism also has a giant hand to play in the molding of the Anomie starter pack.
+Our dominant economic system of corrupt and crony capitalism also has a giant hand to play in the molding of Anomie.

 “But, but, but...” mumbles the reader, “It’s not that bad...right?”

-If a person looks around and knows they are not valued as our American Dream fallacy states above, and all the while the government that is supposed to help them is spending *almost all* of it’s money (effectively YOUR money as a taxpayer) into budgetary black holes that could be used for their overall betterment and a more fruitful existence, then you would rationally conclude that this game we call life is a farce, or at the very least not up to par with modern expectations.
+If a person looks around and knows they are not valued as our American Dream fallacy states above, and all the while the government that is supposed to help them is throwing *almost all* of its money (effectively YOUR money as a taxpayer) into budgetary black holes rather than using it for overall betterment and more fruitful existence, then you would rationally conclude that this game we call life is a farce, or at the very least not equal to modern expectations.

 The next time someone gasps aloud at the prospect of universal healthcare, free education, easy access to capital, and any basic human right services for all with the question, “But how are we going to pay for it?”

-Then show them this post, including the below Four Horsemen of the Financial Misuse Apocalypse.
+Then show them this essay, including the section Four Horsemen of the Financial Misuse Apocalypse.

 Let’s go through just a few startling facts that are true during the 31 years of my existence, and see if they change your outlook.
-But first, the reader needs to *try* (it might be impossible to really do so with our monkey brains) to wrap their heads around how much a TRILLION, yes with a T, dollars is…
+But first, try to wrap your head around how much 1 TRILLION dollars is…

 Drastic Increases in Wealth Inequality

-Matt Brueing, of the People’s Policy Project, explains the increase in wealth inequality quite simply with the following, “Here's a statistic to get your class rage going: since 1989, the top 1 percent's net worth has skyrocketed by $21 trillion.
-And the bottom 50 percent's?
-It's plummeted by $900 billion.”
+Matt Bruening, of the People’s Policy Project, explains the increase in wealth inequality quite simply: “Here's a statistic to get your class rage going: since 1989, the net worth of the top 1 percent has skyrocketed by $21 trillion.
+And the net worth of the bottom 50 percent'?
+It plummeted by $900 billion.”

 You can look through the entire thread as it talks about tax rates, minimum wage not keeping up with inflation, and labor unions decreasing.
-The most damning being the following, showing how the 1% have gotten away with not just highway robbery, but the entire monetary system in the US.
+The most damning piece of information shows how the 1% and the entire monetary system in the United States have gotten away with highway robbery.

 War on “Terror”

-Was the tragic loss of ~3,000 lives on that horrible day reasoning for the below?
+Was the tragic loss of ~3,000 lives on that horrible day reasoning for the results visualized below?
 Any rational human can’t square that circle...

-Trump has effectively destroyed the veneer of continuing to be in the Middle East region for reasons of “spreading democracy,” or saving the citizens of this or that country that Bush & Obama floated as acceptable says independent journalist, Caitlin Johnston.
-These are all bullshit of course.
-We are there for the oil, and it’s strategic military positioning half a world away from the US border.
+President Donald J. Trump has effectively destroyed the veneer of continuing to be in the Middle East region for reasons of “spreading democracy,” or saving the citizens of this or that country that George W. Bush and Barack Obama floated as acceptable says independent journalist Caitlin Johnston.
+These reasons are all invalid, of course.
+The United States is in the region for the oil and its strategic military positioning half a world away from the US border.